-An account created for the benefit of a minor (a person under the age of 18 or 21 depending on state law) with an adult as the account’s custodian.
+An account created for the benefit of a minor (a person under the age of 18 or 21 depending on state law) with an adult as the account's custodian.

 A decrease in a deposit account’s balance, such as occurs when a check posted to the account.
 See also credit.

-A plastic card that deducts money directly from the designated Bank of America checking account to pay for goods or services.
+A plastic card that deducts money from the designated Bank of America checking account to pay for goods or services.
 It can be used anywhere Visa® or MasterCard® debit cards are accepted and no interest is charged.
 A debit card can also be used at ATMs to withdraw cash.

 Money added into a customer’s bank account.